gdperalta/online-platform-for-professionals-api/README.md

 ## **About the project**

-API used by an application where clients can search and book appointments with professionals.
+API used for the project in Avion schoool where clients can search and book appointments with professionals.

 ## **Key Features**